BAAI-DCAI/SpatialBot/README.md

    * customize the hyperparameters, e.g. the learning rate, to fit your dataset

-**Note** that if you continuously fine-tune Bunny models using LoRA, `--model-base` should be SpatialBot models rather than the original LLMs when loading.
+**Please note that** if you continuously fine-tune SpatialBot using LoRA, `--model-base` should be SpatialBot models rather than the original LLMs when loading.

 </details>